UtkarshBhardwaj007/dotcodeschool-rust-state-machine/README.md

     * Also, during the parsing process, we might want to check for certain consistencies in the code being parsed.
 In this case, we require that every callable function muse have `caller` as their first parameter with `type T::AccountId`.
 This checking logic is handled by `fn check_caller_arg`.
   * **Expand**:
     * Once we have parsed all the data we need, generating the code is straight forward.
 If you jump down to `let dispatch_impl = quote!` you will see a bunch of code that looks like the templates we used earlier in the tutorial.
 We just left markers where the macro generation logic should place all the information to write the code we need.
+* Rust provides the command `cargo expand` which allows you to output the generated rust code after all macros have been applied to your project.